dharani-sowndharya/architecture-learnings/eso_with_eks_pod_identity.md

 3. **Intercept & Validate**: The Pod Identity Agent running on the node intercepts this call.
 It checks for a PodIdentityAssociation that maps the pod's ServiceAccount to an IAM Role.

+4. **Confirm Mapping**: The Pod Identity Association confirms the mapping between the ServiceAccount and the IAM Role.

-4. **Assume Role**: Finding a valid association, the agent calls AWS STS to assume the mapped IAM Role.
+5. **Assume Role**: Finding a valid association, the agent calls AWS STS to assume the mapped IAM Role.

-5. **Receive Credentials**: STS returns temporary, short-lived AWS credentials to the agent.
+6. **Return Credentials**: STS returns temporary, short-lived AWS credentials to the agent.

-6. **Provide Credentials**: The agent passes these credentials back to the AWS SDK inside the ESO pod.
-The agent's job is now done for this request.
+7. **Provide Credentials**: The agent passes these credentials back to the AWS SDK inside the ESO pod.

-7. **Direct API Call**: Now fully authenticated, the ESO pod makes a direct API call to AWS Secrets Manager to fetch the secret value.
+8. **Make API Call**: Now fully authenticated, the ESO pod makes a direct API call to AWS Secrets Manager to fetch the secret value.

-8. **Receive Secret Data**: AWS Secrets Manager validates the credentials and returns the secret data directly to the ESO pod.
+9. **Return Secret Data**: AWS Secrets Manager validates the credentials and returns the secret data directly to the ESO pod.

-9. **Create Kubernetes Secret**: The ESO controller creates a native Kubernetes Secret in the target namespace with the data it received.
+10. **Create Kubernetes Secret**: The ESO controller creates a native Kubernetes Secret in the target namespace with the data it received.

-10. **Consume Secret**: The application pod mounts or consumes the Kubernetes Secret as environment variables.
+11. **Consume Secret**: The application pod mounts or consumes the Kubernetes Secret as environment variables.

 ## Prerequisites